-Wittenberg University has a Safe Harbor program for students.
-The university believes that students who have a drug and/or alcohol addiction problem deserve help.
-If any university student brings their own use, addiction or dependency to the attention of university official outside the threat of drug tests or imposition of the conduct process and seeks assistance, a conduct incident will not be pursued.
-Student Development staff may work to help create a written action plan used to track cooperation with the Safe Harbor program by the student.
+Wittenberg has a Safe Harbor Program for students.
+The University believes that students who have a drugs and/or alcohol addiction problem deserve help.
+If any university student brings their own use, addiction or dependency to the attention of a University official, outside the threat of drug tests or imposition of the conduct process and seeks assistance, a conduct incident will not be pursued.
+Student Development staff may work to help create a written action plan used to track cooperation with the Safe Harbor Program by the student.
 Failure to follow the action plan may nullify the Safe Harbor protection and the campus conduct process will be initiated.
-For additional resources, please see the Alcohol and Other Drug Resource Guide.
+For additional resources, please see the Alcohol and Drug Resource Guide.

-M. Sales, Solicitation & Fundraising Policy
+Sales, Solicitation & Fundraising Policy